jarrettmeyer/cssoverlay/readme.md

         </div>
     </div>

-If a `~/Views/Shared` folder exists in your project, then an `_Overlay.cshtml` partial view will be copied into this folder.
-Otherwise, you'll need to write your own.
+This file will be copied to your `~/Views/Shared` folder automatically as a partial view.
+You will need to include the partial view in your layout in the following manner.

-I usually put the above into a `~/Views/Shared/_Overlay.cshtml` partial view, then include the partial view in my layout.
+    @Html.Partial("_Overlay")

 ## Usage

 Simply initialize your overlay.
-No, I don't do it for you.
 Any time after the overlay file has been added, add the following call to your page.

     overlay.initialize();